victorhqc/min-vid/docs/metrics.md

   * method: `launch:playlist:${action}`
     * Sent when playlist launched from overlay or context menu.
     * 'action' is either going to be 'send-to-queue' or 'play'
+    * If you're watching a playlist and you click the min vid overlay, it will give you a choice.
   * method: `launch:video:${action}`
     * Sent when playlist launched from overlay or context menu.
     * 'video' segment of method refers to individual videos launched, which are part of a playlist.